GoHypernet/Galileo-sdk/docs/src/landing_zone_singularity.rst

 <https://sylabs.io/guides/3.6/user-guide/fakeroot.html>`_ feature
 beginning in version 3.3.0.
-The ``--fakeroot`` flag allows us to mimic having root privileges, so adding this flag to your Singularity invocation of the LZ allows to LZ to inherit this characteristic when building containers for the jobs sent to it, e.g.
+The ``--fakeroot`` flag allows us to mimic having root privileges, so adding this flag to your Singularity invocation of the LZ allows the LZ to inherit this characteristic when building containers for the jobs sent to it, e.g.